NVIDIA/TensorRT-Model-Optimizer/CONTRIBUTING.md

-# Contributing to TensorRT Model Optimizer
+# Contributing to Model Optimizer

-Thanks for your interest in contributing to TensorRT Model Optimizer (ModelOpt)!
+Thanks for your interest in contributing to Model Optimizer (ModelOpt)!

 ## 🛠️ Setting up your environment

-Ensure that TensorRT Model Optimizer (ModelOpt) is installed in editable mode and that all `dev` optional requirements are installed:
+Ensure that Model Optimizer (ModelOpt) is installed in editable mode and that all `dev` optional requirements are installed:

 ```bash
 pip install -e ".[dev]"
 ```

 If you are working on features that require dependencies like TensorRT-LLM or Megatron-Core, consider using a docker container to simplify the setup process.
-Visit our [installation docs](https://nvidia.github.io/TensorRT-Model-Optimizer/getting_started/2_installation.html) for more information.
+Visit our [installation docs](https://nvidia.github.io/Model-Optimizer/getting_started/2_installation.html) for more information.

 ## 🧹 Code linting and formatting